 Thoroughbred crosses are preferred for many horse sports due to their stamina and will to win.

 The Thoroughbred has a large heart and amazing spirit, but it is a rather delicately balanced creature.
 It bonds strongly with one person and will give itself fully to that person alone.
 Its determination to please carries it through tense and painful situations, sometimes at the cost of its life.
 However, it is also rather flighty and tends to overreact to the unknown.

 Retired racehorses need special care.
 They have been trained to meet the requirements of the racing world, and many concepts of recreational riding are completely new to them (for example, a tug on the reins may be mistaken for the cue to gallop faster).
-Furthermore, they have often been subjected to enormous stress during their careers.
-It takes time to retrain them, and until they are fully retrained they can be extremely dangerous.
+Furthermore, they have undergone enormous stress during their careers.
+It takes time to retrain them, and until then they can be extremely dangerous.
 Their confidence must be rebuilt through consistency and by presenting them with a clear path to earn the approval they crave.

 Retired racehorses have additional problems caused by their living conditions and trauma on the track:

 - Living in a dusty stable may have caused inflammatory airway disease.

 - An unnatural diet may have resulted in stomach ulcers.

 - Performance-enhancing drugs may affect the horse’s mood for a considerable time after retirement.